dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

-With DPS surpassing even Zekrom, Therian Forme Thundurus hits harder than any other Electric-type attacker in the game.
+With `*[DPS]: Damage Per Second` surpassing even Zekrom, Therian Forme Thundurus hits harder than any other Electric-type attacker in the game.
 The *slight* increase in power compared to Zekrom comes at the cost of *far* less bulk.
-Normally, DPS is more important than bulk, but in this case the difference in power is so small that Zekrom's stats end up better as a whole.
+Normally, `*[DPS]: Damage Per Second` is more important than bulk, but in this case the difference in power is so small that Zekrom's stats end up better as a whole.

 Additionally, Zekrom's secondary Dragon-typing is much more useful than Thundurus' secondary Flying-type.
 When using an Electric-type attacker, you'd often want to resist Water-types, which Zekrom does while Thundurus does not.